ceos-seo/data_cube_ui/docs/ui_install.md

 sudo service data_cube_ui start
 ```

-You will need to select the localuser to authenticate as by entering a number,
+You will need to select the user to authenticate as by entering a number,
-and then finally enter the password for your localuser.
+and then finally enter the password for your user.

 >##### Running Celery Non-Daemonized (troubleshooting only)